If you are deciding to get married and buy yourself a home – You probably will fall in the category of a first-home buyer.

-This is the tax levied by all Australian territories and states on the property purchases.
-This tax is paid by the buyer and is levied according to the property purchase price, loan purpose, and the location.
+This is the tax levied by all Australian territories and states on property purchases.
+This tax is paid by the buyer and is levied according to the property purchase price, loan purpose, and location.
 The stamp duty charge differs as per the states.
 This is one of the biggest costs that you will have to pay.
-So, it is important to consider it and add it into the buget plan before taking a final decision.
+So, it is important to consider it and add it to the budget plan before taking a final decision.

 The variation in stamp duty rate depends on factors like:

-- Are you buying a vacant land or a house.
+- Are you buying vacant land or a house?